Siphonophora/SqlDataCompare/docs/usage_guide.md

 ### Key Selection

 When choosing keys, you must pick at least one key and the key(s) you choose must be uniquely represent a row of the results.
 Once you met this requirement you can still select *more* columns as keys.
 'Over defining' the keys can substantially alter the results of the comparison.
+This is particularly true when working on queries with complex joins.
 If we take the book query above, and compare using Id, or Auhtor and ID we get different results.
 As [discussed below](#comparing-many-parameterized-query-results), adding the extra key is equivelent to comparing the results of querying for each author one at a time.

 In the results, we can see that we now have more missing and extra columns.
 Discrepancies only show up where the author matches, as well as the key.